 I allocate a very small portion of my portfolio to invest in high-growth stocks that I have researched and analyzed myself and have a strong conviction about.

-To get my high-growth stock ideas, I have been using “Motley Fool Rule Breakers”.
+To find high-growth stock ideas, I have been using “Motley Fool Rule Breakers” and Seeking Alpha.

 Motley Fool Rule Breakers: A Better Alternative

 The Motley Fool Rule Breakers investment strategy is focused on uncovering the hidden gems in the stock market.